Royal British Nurses' Association

-Alice Ravenhill was the secretary of the association from 1894 to 1897.
 It set up a nurses' co-operative, the Chartered Nurses Association, in 1896.
 In 1905 it employed 120 nurses taking 7.5% of their earnings.

 The passing of the Midwives Act 1902 encouraged the campaign for registration of nurses.
-The association helped to set up the Central Committee for the State Registration of Nurses in 1908.
+The association helped to set up the Central Committee for the Society for the State Registration of Trained Nurses in 1908.

 The RBNA gradually went into decline following the Nurses Registration Act 1919; after six failed attempts between 1904 and 1918, the British parliament passed the bill allowing formal nurse registration.
 In 1925 it had about 5,000 members – around a fifth of the membership of the College of Nursing.